DiwashRai/digital-garden-old/content/Sources/Effective C++.md

 - Template C++
 - The STL

-This is important to keep in mind as different sublanguages have different effective strategies and different conventions.
+This is important to keep in mind as different sub-languages have different effective strategies and different conventions.

 ### **Item 2:** Prefer consts, enums, and inlines to \#defines